plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ## Step-by-step Walkthrough (Active Draft):

-NOTE: I am actively building up this documentation.
-Please check back in early June 2025 for the complete version!
+*NOTE: I am actively finalizing this documentation.
+Please check back in early June 2025 for the complete version!*

 ### 1) Create a blank screen.

 We first must create a canvas to 'draw' on.
-In GLSL, the canvas is a fragment shader which we specify using the global variable, or 'uniform' called `gl_FragColor` (A list of common default GLSL uniform variables is documented in the [Book of Shaders - Chapter 03](https://thebookofshaders.com/03/){:target="_blank"}).
+In GLSL, the canvas is a [fragment shader](https://www.youtube.com/watch?v=C1ZUeHLb0YU){:target="_blank"} which we specify using the global variable, or 'uniform' called `gl_FragColor` (A list of common default GLSL uniform variables is documented in the [Book of Shaders - Chapter 03](https://thebookofshaders.com/03/){:target="_blank"}).
 Each pixel on the shader can have a red, green, blue, and alpha value.
 Setting them all to zero produces a black screen.

 ```c++
 void main () {